LukasBuecherl/Plugin-Download-iBioSim/README.md

 # HTTP Post Request Parameters (Postman)

 When sending a POST request to the app, parameters for simulation or conversion are required in the query parameters of the request.
-Without these parameters, iBioSim won't have any arguments to run the conversion or analysis jar files with, so it will likely error out, with the exception of running analysis on a COMBINE Archive.
+Without these parameters, iBioSim won't have any arguments to run the conversion or analysis jar files with, so it will likely error out (with the exception of running analysis on a COMBINE Archive).

 ## Analysis (For COMBINE Archives)